LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/intro-to-devops/README.md

 title: "Walkthrough: Intro to DevOps"
 ---

+NOTE: this was replaced with an intro to AWS console walkthrough.
+I'm leaving it because I feel bad for deleting it.

 In this walkthrough, the instructor will show you how to work with a Unix operating system on the cloud.

 ## Getting Started